Felix-Hz/green-squares/README.md

 ### Fact of Day 201
 The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.

+### Fact of Day 202
+The number 42 is the angle in degrees for which a rainbow appears or the critical angle.